 In 2011 Australia put in arguably their best FIFA Women’s World Cup performance to date with a strong showing in Group D where the team came out of the group with six points following wins against Equatorial Guinea and Norway as well as a narrow 1-nil loss to Brazil.
 In a tournament where Australia had the third youngest team, with an average age of 22, the team performed strongly and received many plaudits for their style of play and character.
 Australia were knocked out in the quarter final by eventual third-placed Sweden, losing 3-1 to the world’s fifth ranked nation.

 2015 saw Australia start their FIFA Women's World Cup campaign against eventual winners the United States in their opening Group D clash.
-Playing some scintillating football, the Westfield Matildas pushed the Americans all the way before losing 3-1.
+Playing some scintillating football, the Commonwealth Bank Matildas pushed the Americans all the way before losing 3-1.

 Next up was Nigeria, and a Kyah Simon double was enough to earn Australia a crucial 2-0 win, setting up a clash with Sweden, the side that had knocked them out four years earlier.
 Despite a 1-1 draw Australia finished second in their group and would face an imposing Brazil side in the Round of 16.

-That match in Moncton would go on to become part of Australian football folklore, as the Westfield Matildas shocked the more-fancied Brazilians.
+That match in Moncton would go on to become part of Australian football folklore, as the Commonwealth Bank Matildas shocked the more-fancied Brazilians.
 Another Kyah Simon goal, this time in the 80th minute, sealed a memorable result.

 A quarter-final against eventual runners-up Japan would prove a bridge too far, with the Green and Gold going down 1-0 in Edmonton.